• Individual Investor

 We’ve all heard the stories—a friend gets a hot tip and buys stock in a small company, times the purchase perfectly, and it goes up in value three-fold over the next several years.

 While it makes for good drama (and perhaps some mild envy), a portion of the gains achieved by mutual fund investors come from a less exciting source—recurring distributions.
-These provide current income to an investor and are made up of dividends and capital gains.
+These payments provide income to an investor and are made up of dividends and capital gains.
 So even if the shares don’t appreciate greatly in value, they can still be profitable.

 What are dividends?